mel-oezkan/MLinPractice/Documentation.md

-# Documentation Example
+# Documentation

-Some introductory sentence(s).
-Data set and task are relatively fixed, so probably you don't have much to say about them (unless you modifed them).
-If you haven't changed the application much, there's also not much to say about that.
-The following structure thus only covers preprocessing, feature extraction, dimensionality reduction, classification, and evaluation.
+fill with an introduction and motivation why we would want to create such machin learning classifier.

 ## Evaluation

 ### Design Decisions

 Which evaluation metrics did you use and why?
 Which baselines did you use and why?

 ### Results